 Control medical problems that would affect atherosclerosis

-If you have hypertension (high blood pressure) make sure to see your doctor to control it with adequate medication.
-Buy your own blood pressure monitoring equipment to be able to know how well your blood pressure is controlled.
+For one thing, if you have high blood pressure make sure to see your doctor to control it with adequate medication.
+Buy your own blood pressure cuff to be able to measure your own blood pressure.
 By doing this you prevent a hemorrhagic stroke, heart disease, kidney disease and help prevent accelerated arteriosclerosis.

-A minority of people may have a genetic trait such as hypertriglyceridemia or homocysteinuria, which requires other medicines or specific vitamins, which the doctor or cardiologist needs to prescribe.
-If the other measures mentioned above have not lowered the cholesterol, it may be necessary for you to take one of the “statin” family of medications (CoA reductase inhibitors) to achieve normal LDL blood levels.
+It must be remembered, a minority of people may have a genetic trait such as hypertriglyceridemia or homocysteinuria, which requires other medicines or specific vitamins, which the doctor or cardiologist needs to prescribe.
+It may be necessary for you to take one of the “statin” family of medications (CoA reductase inhibitors) to achieve normal LDL blood levels.
 These medicines, which the doctor will prescribe for you, inhibit a liver enzyme thus lowering the LDL and often at the same time increasing the HDL cholesterol as well, resulting in a lowered arteriosclerotic risk.

 Control of excessive weight

-Weight loss can be achieved fairly easily by a combination of regular exercise, low fat food, avoidance of sweets and reduction of excessive starchy food intake.
-Often patients who are newly diagnosed with diabetes at age 40 years or more will normalize their diabetes on such a diet, if they were obese at the time of the initial diagnosis.
-Such a diet, low in fat, low in sugar and starch with an emphasis on vegetables, will slow down the aging process by postponing arteriosclerosis.
-Self hypnosis cassettes that you listen to daily for some time can also be very effective for weight loss provided you combine this with the other measures mentioned above.
+Another key point, a combination of regular exercise, low fat food, avoidance of sweets and reduction of excessive starchy food intake can help you to lose weight.
+It is important to realize that newly diagnosed patients with diabetes at age 40 years or more will normalize their diabetes on such a diet, if they were obese at the time of the initial diagnosis.
+In general, such a diet, low in fat, low in sugar and starch with an emphasis on vegetables, will slow down the aging process by postponing arteriosclerosis.
+Markedly, self-hypnosis cassettes that you listen to daily for some time can also be very effective for weight loss provided you combine this with the other measures mentioned above.
 Read more about low glycemic, low fat foods (under “nutrition”) and on basic exercises to improve your fitness (under “fitness”) by way of the links below under “Related Page”.

 Diabetes mellitus needs to be controlled tightly